 As a lender, Santander offers mortgages, including refinance options, personal loans, and lines of credit.

-Santander has partnered with Rocket Mortgage to help you with your home buying.
+Santander has partnered with Rocket Mortgage to help you buy homes with affordable financing options.

 Signing up with Santander is easy.
-The entire process is available online and takes all but a few minutes to complete.
+The entire process is available online and takes only a few minutes.

-Before getting started, make sure you have your SSN (Social Security Number) and your residential address.
-That needs to be in one of the states serviced by the bank.
+Before starting, ensure you have your SSN (Social Security Number) and your residential address.

-You will also need to transfer money into your account, which you can do using a debit card or credit card.
+You must also transfer money into your account, which you can do using a debit or credit card, ACH transfer, check, or depositing cash.

 Santander has a fraud detection program that constantly monitors customer accounts for fraud and unauthorized use in security.
-Should they notice anything, they will contact you straight away – so you must make sure all of your contact information is up to date at all times.
+If they notice anything, they will contact you immediately, so you must ensure all your contact information is up to date at all times.

-On the topic of phone calls, it’s important to note that the bank does not ask for passwords over the phone.
-Santander also offers customizable alerts and Instant Card Hold.
-You can configure alerts to receive them via text, email, or both if you prefer.
+Santander offers customizable alerts and Instant Card Hold if you lose or misplace your card.
+You can configure alerts to receive them via text, email, or both.

-If you’re looking for support, Santander offers a few different ways to get in touch.
+Santander offers a few different ways to contact them.
 The website has a straightforward and well-organized FAQ section and can help you quickly find answers to common questions.

 Branch hours vary by location, so it’s best to check the hours of your nearest branch online.